 Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 A flexible savings account (FSAs) is a savings account dedicated for select medical costs.
 You fund the account with pretax contributions from your paycheck, and you can use the money for eligible expenses.
-Your health insurance plan does not cover all your medical expenses — copays, prescriptions and lab charges are paid out of your pocket — FSAs exist to help you pay all these extra costs.
+Your health insurance plan does not cover all your medical expenses — copays, prescriptions and lab charges are paid out of your pocket.
+FSAs are tax-advantaged accounts where you can save money to help you pay these extra costs.